jon-harper/OmniBox-docs/docs/tour.md

 The configuration in the image above will be our example in this guide.
 We will start with the Core components and move on to the trays and panels that make OmniBox so modular.

-## :material-alpha-c-box: Core Components
+## Core Components

 Core components form the basis of every case.
-Core files be found in the [`Core`][git_core] folder in the GitHub repository.
+Core files be found in the [:material-git: `Core`][git_core] folder in the GitHub repository.

 !!! important
     Most Core components come with the option of using heat set inserts.
 These `STL` files have `HSI` in the name.